Liberal government, 1905–1915

 Henry Campbell-Bannerman led the government from 1905 to 1908 and was succeeded by H. H. Asquith.

 Asquith led the government from 1908.
 He formed a coalition in 1915 during the First World War.

-The Liberal government of the United Kingdom of Great Britain and Ireland that began in 1905 and ended in 1915 consisted of two ministries: the first led by Henry Campbell-Bannerman (from 1905 to 1908) and the final three by H. H. Asquith (from 1908 onwards).
+The Liberal government of the United Kingdom of Great Britain and Ireland that began in 1905 and ended in 1915 consisted of four ministries: the first led by Henry Campbell-Bannerman (from 1905 to 1908) and the final three by H. H. Asquith (from 1908 onwards).

 Formation

 With the fall of Arthur Balfour's Conservative government in the United Kingdom in December 1905, the Liberals under Sir Henry Campbell-Bannerman were called in to form a government.
 In the subsequent election, the Liberals won an enormous majority.
 Campbell-Bannerman was succeeded as prime minister by H. H. Asquith in 1908.

 Policies

 The Liberal government was supported by 29 Labour Party MPs.
 Chancellor David Lloyd George crafted the People's Budget and introduced a great deal of social legislation, such as old age pensions and unemployment insurance for a significant part of the working population.
 For many working people, for whom in old age the threat of the workhouse was very real, these represented a very significant change.
 Equally groundbreaking was the Parliament Act 1911 which: